espnet/espnet/doc/espnet2_distributed.md

 # Distributed training

-There are some ways to launch the job of distributed training.
+ESPnet2 provides some kinds of data-parallel distributed training.

 1. Single node with Multi GPUs
     1. Using multi-processing: `torch.nn.DistributedDataParallel`